Our work emerged out of a concern for pollinators.

 Today, due to hours of collaboration and hard work, our all-volunteer, non-profit project is building a meaningful and vibrant movement yard by yard, community by community to implement an interconnected web of healthy pollinator habitats.

-You can call upon Western Mass Pollinator Networks for the resources you need to learn pollinator best practices for yard and garden, roadside and riverbank, and under solar panels.
 Every new participant gives a welcome boost to the survival of more species of bees, butterflies, and all pollinator friends.

 Peggy MacLeod, Florence, MA